Software apps and online services

 The SIM7000 Shield for Arduino

 The shield that I've designed uses the SIM7000-series module to enable users to have low-power LTE CAT-M technology and GNSS at the tip of their fingers!
-As far as I know it's the first open-source shield that uses the SIM7000-series modules and one of the first few NB-IoT shields for Arduino on the market.
+It's the first open-source shield that uses the SIM7000-series modules and one of the first few NB-IoT Arduino shields made available on the market.
 The shield also sports a high-accuracy MCP9808 I2C temperature sensor, great for at least measuring something and sending data to the web!
 Currently I am using the SIM7000A because I am in the USA, but unfortunately we don't have NB-IoT coverage just yet.
 However, for those in other places of the world with NB-IoT it's as easy as swapping out the module with other versions like the SIM7000E and SIM7000C modules which also support 2.5G (EDGE) and 2G (GSM/GPRS).

 Since I'm a huge fan of open-source (as you can see from my Reflowduino project) I've made this project completely open-source as well, with special thanks to Adafruit for their FONA library!
 (And if they'd allow it, I'd call this the "FONA LTE" but I'm not making that official due to copyright purposes lol).